dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/trouble.upgrade.png)

 Dendron will update keybindings/settings/etc to the latest defaults if not currently set on upgrade.
 If you see the above error, it means that Dendron had trouble parsing one of your settings files.
-This doesn't stop dendron from starting but it does mean that the latest settings aren't being applied.
+This doesn't stop Dendron from starting but it does mean that the latest settings aren't being applied.

 The most likely culprit of this error is a bad snippets file.
 To fix, bring up the command prompt, type `>Configure User Snippets`, open `dendron.code-snippets` and see if there's anything funky with the json on the line mentioned by the error.
 You can also use tools like [jsonlint](https://jsonlint.com/) to validate your JSON.